 Hepatitis C

-At routine exams.
-Ask your healthcare provider about how often you need to be screened based on your risk factors.
+Once in a lifetime or more often for people with ongoing risk factors.
+Ask your health care provider about how often you need to be screened based on your risk factors.

 High cholesterol or triglycerides